Vanderbilt Music Company FAQs

 How can I find out if you carry a particular piece of music?

 The easiest way to search for a piece of music is by using the search function on our online store.
 Here, you can type in the title, composer, or arranger for the piece of music.
 We also have an updated list of competition and festival repertoire.
-We also have a catalog available, which we will send out at no charge.
-Please contact us if you would like to receive one.
-If you can't find what you are looking for, please feel free to call us at 1-800-533-7200, or email us at email@example.com.
+If you can't find what you are looking for, please feel free to call us at 1-812-333-5255 between 9am and 5pm, Monday through Thurday or between 9am and 3:30 pm on Friday, or email us at firstname.lastname@example.org.
 We are happy to answer any questions you may have.

 How can I order from you?

 You can place your order through our online store; by calling us between 9am and 5pm, Monday through Thurday and 9am to 3:00 pm on Friday, at 1-812-333-5255; or by emailing email@example.com.

 Yes, we ship harps, harp strings, harp music, and harp accessories to all countries.
 International customers normally order from us by using our online store, or by emailing firstname.lastname@example.org.
 If you are a Canadian customer, we ask that you include your middle name when you place your order, due to new customs rules.